Dodge Charger: Second generation: 1968–1970

-The Charger was redesigned for 1968, and 35,000 units were slated for production.
-The demand was high, and 96,100 Chargers were produced.
+The Charger was redesigned for 1968 with a "less daring" body, a six-cylinder engine, simplified interior layout, and a conventional trunk.
+Dodge planned 35,000 units for production, but demand was high, and 96,100 Chargers were built.

 Based on the Chrysler B platform, the 1968 through 1970 model years had cosmetic changes to the exterior and interior.
 These included going from twin round tail lights to broad horizontal units and adding a horizontal trim to the grille.
 The powertrains were carried over from 1967, with the 225 CID slant-6 available in mid-1968.

 The 1968 Charger was unsuccessful in stock car racing, such as NASCAR.
 A more aerodynamic shape formed the Charger 500 model, later followed by the 1969 Charger Daytona.
-The 1970 Charger did win the most NASCAR races in 1970, helping Bobby Isaac win the championship that year.
+The 1970 Charger won the most NASCAR races that year, helping Bobby Isaac claim the championship.

 The Dukes of Hazzard television series made the second-generation Dodge Chargers familiar to the American public.